 6. Make full use of asset location

 You're likely to have different types of accounts that can be aligned with specific financial goals.
-Some accounts, like brokerage accounts, are subject to taxes every year, while others (retirement accounts) can have tax advantages, such as tax-deferral or being tax-exempt (Roth accounts).1 At the same time, some types of investments—think bonds, bond funds, and high-turnover, actively managed stock mutual funds—can have bigger tax consequences.
+Some accounts, like brokerage accounts, are subject to income or capital gains taxes every year on any income earned or capital gains realized, while others (retirement accounts) can have tax advantages, such as tax-deferral or being tax-exempt (Roth accounts).1 At the same time, some types of investments—think bonds, bond funds, and high-turnover, actively managed stock mutual funds—can have bigger tax consequences.
 Consider putting the higher-tax investments in accounts with more favorable tax treatment, such as tax-deferral or tax-exemption.

 Find out more about tax-smart asset location in Viewpoints: Are you invested in the right accounts?